petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 nothing,
 and many papers don't even go that far.
 However,
-we should actually go further.
+we really should go further.
-Every project should fully describe the steps to reproduce the outputs.
+Every project should fully describe the steps to reproduce the outputs, and there should be as few steps as possible.

 The second major learning here is that reproducibility is not the same thing as reusability.